-Kevin posted his photo with David and Naythan on Facebook and asked others to do the same.
-In a matter of hours, picture after picture came in.
-We started with five pictures, then ten, and before we knew it, we received hundreds of thumbs-up photos.
-We wanted to publish all of the photos we received in a gallery that could be easily accessed by everyone.
+They started with five pictures, then ten, and before we knew it, received hundreds of thumbs-up photos.
+Kevin and Cody wanted to publish all of the photos they received in a gallery that could be easily accessed by everyone.
 That’s when ThumbsUpCancerDown.com was born.

-Once the website was up and running and the photos kept coming in, we hoped to capitalize on the momentum this movement generated.
-Our goal was to create something tangible that could be helpful for people battling cancer.
-We didn’t necessarily want to collect donations to be used for cancer research.
+Once the website was up and running and the photos kept coming in, they hoped to capitalize on the momentum this movement generated.
+The goal was to create something tangible that could be help everyone battling cancer.
+They didn’t necessarily want to collect donations to be used for cancer research.
 This is absolutely important and life-saving, but there are already a number of organizations that do exactly that.
-We thought long and hard about how our organization could be different.
+They thought long and hard about how the organization could be different.

 And then it occurred to them: Why don’t we ask cancer patients what they need?
 Through feedback from these patients, we developed Thumbs Up, Power Up Packs.

 These care packages are delivered free-of-charge to people undergoing chemotherapy.
 They include personal comfort items, such as blankets, beanies, hand sanitizer, pens and journals, and battery-backup phone chargers.
 The majority of funds raised from individuals and corporate donors go toward the development and delivery of these Power Up Packs.